opsfolio/docs.opsfolio.com/src/content/docs/automating-compliance/automated-auditing-and-assurance/automated-auditing.md

 ### Compliance Audits
 - **Definition and Importance**
-  - Focus specifically on verifying adherence to regulatory requirements.
+  - Focus specifically on verifying adherence to regulatory requirements[^8].
   - Importance: Ensures that the organization meets all legal and regulatory obligations.
 - **Implementation**
   - Use compliance management tools to track and report on regulatory compliance.